 The Course:

-The Ethnobotany Immersion Course has been the flagship program here at Raven’s Roots for the last 9 years now and we couldn't be more excited to begin our 15th and 16th classes this coming spring.
+The Ethnobotany Immersion Course has been the flagship program here at Raven’s Roots for the last 11 years now and we couldn't be more excited to begin our 2026 cohort of ethnobotany classes.
 Our passion for plants, harvesting ethics, perennial food crops, utilitarian plant uses and natural medicines specifically, have driven us to spend countless hours in the field studying both Washington's native and naturalized plants and trees.
-Not just where to find them but how to mimic the natural systems which they grow in so they can be cultivated successfully in a home-scale permaculture system.

-Permaculture and ethnobotany have typically been topics taught separately from one another at most schools.
-In this course however, we'll not only cover them both extensively, but we'll do so through the lens of a naturalist.
 Over the course of the 10 months, we'll study plants at every stage of their growth cycle and how they interact with all of the other elements in the ecosystem around them (the soils/soil life, invertebrates, wildlife etc).
-We'll take all of the this knowledge and mimic these natural systems to build our own sustainable, closed loop, food/medicinal/wildlife attracting systems.
 We'll learn how to make plant based medicines, personal care products, baskets, primitive tools and how to preserve and store all of our food/medicine once it's been harvested.
-By using microclimates, proper soil building techniques and medicinal/food guilds effectively, we believe that a large number of the plants that we use for food and medicine can be grown right in our own backyards.
-Medicinal guilds, food forests and soil building have been one of our primary permaculture focuses over the last five years and we plan to share everything that we've learned with you in the course.

 Here are some of the topics that will be covered:

-• Harvest schedule: We'll actually go out in the field together throughout the 10 months and harvest the plants in the schedule together and make medicines and teas.
+• Harvest schedule: We'll go out in the field together throughout the 10 months and learn about the plants, and when to harvest them to make medicines and teas.

 • Plant ID: Not only will we talk about identification during every part of the course, we'll also discuss guilds and relationships between certain plants and species which share their habitat.

 • Natural medicine making.
-You'll build your own comprehensive natural medicine cabinet.
-By the time you finish the course, you'll not only have all the medicine, but know how to use it correctly.
+You'll learn what you need to build your own comprehensive natural medicine cabinet and how to use it.

 • Food Preservation: Fermentations and probiotics, teas, cooking herbs, drying.